szilvassy-bence/full-calendar/README.md

 The backend is `Laravel`, the database is `PostgreSQL`, the frontend is uses `React` and `FullCalendar.io` plugin.

+## The application structure

+### Backend
+- routes/api.php accepts the requests and forwards them to BookingController
+- BookingController responds, or users BookingRepository to handle the Db transactions
+- BookingRepository uses BookingService for business logic for checking the open booking slots

 ## How to run?

 ### Set up the backend